 August 10, 1902– Norma Shearer

-Last spring, I caught a day of Pre-Hayes Code films on TCM including her Smilin’ Through (1932), where she is naked in a bath scene.
-This winter, I caught the film version of one of my favorite plays, Noel Coward’s Private Lives, which I had never seen.
+Earlier this summer, I caught a day of Pre-Hayes Code films on TCM including her Smilin’ Through (1932), where she is naked in a bath scene.
+This winter, I caught the film version of one of my favorite plays, Noel Coward‘s Private Lives, which I had never seen.
 Shearer is just terrific in it; so eccentric and sexy opposite Robert Montgomery.

 In her early Hollywood days, Shearer played innocent, girlish roles in silent movies.
 Her best-known early films then were He Who Gets Slapped (1924) starring Lon Chaney, and The Student Prince (1927) with gay actor Ramon Novarro in the title role.
 She made the transition to sound films with uncommon ease, lucky to have possessed a silken voice.